 Related: Everything you need to record people

-Editor’s note: This post was updated on June 10, 2020 to include clarifying information about lossless audio and bit-depth.
+Editor’s note: This post was updated on August 12, 2o20, to include links to relevant information.

 The best cheap voice recorder is the Zoom H1n

 The Zoom H1n, formerly known as the Zoom H1, is the best cheap digital voice recorder.
 It features unidirectional condenser capsules arranged at a 90° XY stereo recording format.
 This portable weighs in at just 59g but is heavily feature-packed.
 You can record a high-quality 24-bit/96kHz WAV file and various MP3 formats.

 It has microSD and microSDHC card slots which allow for 32GB of storage.
 Even if you’re recording lossless WAV files, which don’t compress or “lose” any data and therefore take up more storage, this should be more than enough to get you through an interview or musical recording session (~15 hours of 24-bit/96kHz recording).
 The microphones can handle up to 120dB SPL loudness levels, so you don’t have to be too concerned about audio clipping.
 What’s more, Zoom has an integrated low-pass filter for eliminating pops and undesirable low-frequency rumbles.

 Other features include a voice-emphasis preset, overdubbing, pre-recording, auto-recording and more.
 Something that may be beneficial for some and a hassle for others is the external battery requirement, rather than a rechargeable li-ion battery.
 The Zoom H1n takes two AAA batteries, which is both a blessing and a curse: you can swap new ones in as needed, but it’s a pain to carry them around.
 Fortunately, it can be powered via 5W USB power, so you can set it up like a USB microphone.

 If you’re looking to bridge the gap between amateur and professional, the Zoom H1n is a reliable recorder that does it all for a reasonable price.